hpcugent/vsc_user_docs/mkdocs/docs/HPC/setting_up_python_virtual_environments.md

 Illegal instruction (core dumped)
 ```

 we are presented with the illegal instruction error.
-More info on this [here](troubleshooting.md#illegal-instruction-error)
+More info on this on the [troubleshooting page](troubleshooting.md#illegal-instruction-error)

 ### Error: GLIBC not found